Hauntingly Beautiful Photography: 20 Shots That Showcase Canada’s Spooky Side

 You can see more of Joyce’s gorgeous snaps in this showcase of fall pictures.

 Toronto’s Casa Loma takes a terrifying turn at Halloween with the arrival of the Legends of Horror experience, which combines creepy lighting with live performances.
 (Definitely not for the faint of heart!)

 If you love getting goosebumps, you’ll want to add the best scary movies on Netflix to your watch list.

 This dilapidated farmhouse captured by Deb Sandau of Red Deer, Alberta, seems abandoned.
 But look a bit closer and you’ll find it’s anything but.
 Brrrr!

 In the mood for a scary story or two?
 Check out the best ghost tours across Canada.

 Here’s another submission by Deb Sandau, who proves with this photo that even the most harmless-looking trees can take a sinister turn in black and white.
-Don’t miss these expert photography tips for taking beautiful black and white photos.

-Mist and the Moonlight
+The Mist and the Moonlight

 We can’t decide what’s spookier in this photo by Shelagh Quinn of Kamloops, British Columbia.
 Is it the eerie moonlight, or what may or may not be lurking in that vast foggy field?
-(You can’t blame us for our overactive imagination—we just read these 13 scary facts about Canada.)
+(You can’t blame us for our overactive imagination—we just read these 13 creepy facts about Canada.)